lorecatta/ZikaModel/README.md

 developed at Imperial College London using R odin.

-The transmission model is a stochastic metapopulation model which includes the dynamics of the _Aedes_ mosquito vector and the human host populations.
+The transmission model is a stochastic metapopulation model which includes the dynamics of the _Aedes_ mosquito vector and the age-stratified human host populations.
 The model simulates also the impact of seasonality and control strategies such as the release of Wolbachia-infected mosquitoes and child vaccination.